SunilKumarKV/react-web-application-assignment/README.md

    git clone https://github.com/your-username/react-assignment-project.git
    ```

-Sure!
-Here’s the complete README.md file that you can use for your GitHub project:

-markdown
-Copy

 # React Assignment Project

 This project is a React application that demonstrates user data management, chart visualization, rich text editing, and a dark/light mode toggle.
 It is built using React, React Router, and Recharts for the charting component.